nikeshskillup/gen-ai/Instructions.md

 **Step 1: Prompting ChatGPT with Project Idea:**

 Let's start by creating a prompt for ChatGPT.
 We want to build a Docker-based project using Node.js for a to-do application.
-The prompt could be something like "Create a to-do app using Node.js and Express"
+The prompt could be something like `Create a to-do app using Node.js and Express`

 <details>
   <summary>Click to expand/collapse Result</summary>